mohd-aman/SortingAlgoVisualizer/README.md

 # SortingAlgoVisualizer
-Graphical Visualisation of different sorting algorithm.
+Visualisation of different sorting algorithm.
 It will help to differentiate between various sorting algo.